Family days out in the Midlands are something we can all enjoy again now that lockdown rules and restrictions are easing.

 Bring your kids’ history education to life with this interactive Tudor museum.
 Instead of old artefacts and displays, your kids can dress up, take their place at the dining table, rest in the bed and sit on the throne!
 Let them discover how life was all those years ago by experiencing it first hand.
 We promise your kids will never enjoy learning quite so much.
 The independent, award-winning museum is a fun day out for the whole family and it’s educational too.

-Tudor World is welcoming back visitors (old and new) from Monday 17th May, with tickets available to book now on their website.
+Tudor World is now welcoming back visitors and tickets are available to book now on their website.

 Find out more about Tudor World and be sure to pre-book your tickets for summer 2021 here